Ozon3Org/Ozon3/methods.md

 ### get_city_air

-This method is used to get the air quality for a single city using its name.
+Get the air quality data for a single city using its name.

 #### Usage Example